-- Hoarding has been associated with both OC-PD and OCD, and was listed under both diagnoses in the DSM-IV-TR - Experts studying this condition suggest that compulsive hoarding seems to be independent from other disorders - Recent functional brain imaging studies suggest a different pattern of brain activity in people with hoarding versus other OCD symptoms.
-All of this data supports the separation of hoarding from OCD and that change is now reflected in the new DSM-V.
+- Experts studying this condition suggest that compulsive hoarding seems to be independent from other disorders - Functional brain imaging studies suggest a different pattern of brain activity in people with hoarding versus other OCD symptoms.
+All of this data supports the separation of hoarding from OCD and that change is now reflected in the DSM-V.